 Huge Shiva temple standing tall on equally magnificent stone platform built on elevated Plateau, right next to beautiful Betwa River in the backdrop of green fields and small houses.

-As mentioned in my previous post Beautiful Wall Art in Bhopal, recently during our visit to Bhopal, we took some time off to visit Bhojpur for half a day.
-Although I have visited this places several times but every time its equally astonishing.
-Before sharing the details with you, Lets get into a little bit of history about the town.
+As mentioned in my previous post-Beautiful Wall Art in Bhopal, recently during our visit to Bhopal, we took some time off to visit Bhojpur for half a day.
+Although I have visited these places several times every time its equally astonishing.
+Before sharing the details with you, Let’s get into a little bit of history about the town.

 About Bhojpur Town

-Bhojpur is a small town in Raisen District of Madhya Pradesh State situated 26 Kms from Bhopal.
-Bhojpur got its name from the most celebrated ruler of Parmara dynasty, Raja Bhoj who ruled the region from 1010 A.D. to 1055 A.D.
+Bhojpur is a small town in Raisen District of Madhya Pradesh State situated 26 km from Bhopal.
+Bhojpur got its name from the most celebrated ruler of the Parmar dynasty, Raja Bhoj who ruled the region from 1010 A.D. to 1055 A.D.